pro258b/learn/README.md

 6. flood
 7. price risk (hedge through option?)

+## risk for en mass
+Old money trying to reign bitcoin and get bitten hard by its internal volatility, market crash national state confiscate?

 ## Mitigation

 I have been involving people of vastly different age group (from teens to 50s), trying to get them more engaged.
 A few did start to read, or use fiat to convert a little bit, but almost none of them are willing to do self-custody.
 Teens are mostly not interested in boring 'bitcoin' or 'crypto' Therefore they won't be good guardians

+## ideology for successors:
+born between Alpha Go era and GPT era: 'you should follow instruction of the machine' -> "you need to know why the machine ask you to do this" with implicit 'if you want to disobey' born after GPT era: Delayed satisfaction is important.  ?maybe punctuality is a Prussan style thing that not suit future well?

+entropy (Somethings can't be modified/undo) violence-initiating is not nice (non violence conflict should have a non-violence solution?)

+practice: not consumerism;
+Own Your Data and Decisions
+punctuality being a “Prussian-style thing” not suited for the future?
+Async Collaboration: Use tools like smart contracts or X for global, time-zone-agnostic coordination.
+Example: A DAO vote may have a 7-day window, prioritizing participation over exact timing, unlike industrial-era punctuality.

 ## to design a action plan, we need below principle: